Putting Security First: How Dashlane Protects Your Data

 —Frederic Rivain, CTO

-If your organization is looking for a secure password management solution, you can try Dashlane for free today—it only takes 3 minutes to get started.
+If your organization is looking for a secure password management solution, you can try Dashlane for free today—it only takes 3 minutes to get started, and we have a site license program that can help you save.

 And if you want to try Dashlane to better manage your personal cybersecurity, we’ve got you covered.